nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/column-types.md

 ### LinkToAnotherRecord

-For more about Link To Another Record, please visit [here](./link-to-another-record).
+For more about Link To Another Record, please visit <NuxtLink to="/setup-and-usages/link-to-another-record" target="_blank">here</NuxtLink>.

 <!-- ### ForeignKey
 #### Available Database Types